jeremynoesen/AISpongeLite/README.md

 - `/generate`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 5-minute cooldown upon successful generation, unless you purchase the ["Remove Cooldown" subscription ($1.99/Mo)](https://discord.com/discovery/applications/1254296070599610469/store/1343274119084638239).
   Generation may take a few minutes.
-- `/status`: Check if an episode can be generated.
-This will show if an episode is generating, if you are on cooldown, or if the bot is ready to generate another episode.
+Do not enter a topic if you want to check generation status or remaining cooldown.

 ## Installation